EEOB-BioData/EEOB-BCB-546/index.md

 ### Spring 2021 Time and Location

-Wednesday and Friday, 1:10-2:30 PM VIRTUAL
+Wednesday and Friday, 1:10-2:30 PM VIRTUAL (Zoom links will _only_ be announced on Canvas)

 ### Instructors